We’re starting a new feature here:

 “Perhaps the real issue here is humanity’s relationship with non-native species.
 Too often, conservationists appear content to label all non-native species as “bad” and thus seek to eradicate them by any means necessary.

-“It’s time to face up to the reality of the “” issue: It’s complicated.
+“It’s time to face up to the reality of the “invasive species” issue: It’s complicated.

 “The rapid spread of invasives may be a symptom of deeper ecological problems, not the problem itself.
 Thus, using chemicals is only treating the symptom, not addressing the real issues.
 I’ll refrain from making any comparisons to U.S. health care.